-The aforementioned approach to profinite groups of Smith and La Roche admits equivalent formulations that work beyond this class.
-One such reformulation (in terms of effectively branching subtrees of $\NN^*$) was discovered by Smith~\cite{Smith:81}, and the other (in terms of effectively compact metric spaces) can be found in the very recent~\cite{EffedSurvey} (Thm 4.33).
-Results of this sort indicate that the respective notion of computable presentability is {robust} in the class.
+\begin{definition} A profinite group $G$ is computable if $G= \varprojlim_i (A_i, \psi_i)$ for a computable diagram $ (A_i, \psi_i)\sN i$ of finite groups and epimorphisms~$\psi_i \colon A_i \to A_{i-1}$ ($i>0$). \end{definition} The aforementioned approach to profinite groups of Smith and la Roche admits equivalent formulations that work beyond this class.
+One such reformulation, in terms of effectively branching subtrees of $\NN^*$, already is in Smith~\cite{Smith:81}.
+For the other, in terms of computably compact metric spaces, see Thm.\ 4.33 of the recent work~\cite{EffedSurvey}.
+Results of this sort indicate that the respective notion of computable presentability is {robust} for the class.

-In the remaining sections of the introduction we discuss the questions posed at the beginning of the paper in more detail.
+The remainder of the introduction discusses the questions posed at the beginning of the paper in more detail.